xorbitsai/xorbits/doc/source/user_guide/deployment_slurm.rst

 SLURM deployment
 ==================

-If you have access to a SLURM cluster, you can refer to the following guide to run a Xorbits job.
+If you have access to a SLURM cluster, you can refer to the following guide to run an Xorbits job.
 Other HPC job schedulers like Torque or LSF are similar.
 You are recommended to read the :ref:`cluster deployment <deployment_cluster>` first to know some basic knowledge of a Xorbits cluster.

 Installation